bstarynk/misc-basile/README.md

 # misc-basile
 Miscellaneous stuff, mostly single-file tiny programs

-Several single source files programs.
+Several single source file programs usually for GNU/Linux/Debian/x86-64.
 Their compilation command is generally given as a comment inside the source code.

 * `manydl.c` is a program to show that Linux is capable of `dlopen`-ing *many* plugins (typically, several hundred thousands or many